 It should also cover the cost of a helicopter rescue, treatment cost as well as the repatriation cost Including the cost of theft and liability, cancellation, and misplaced luggage.

-The Annapurna Circuit trek in Nepal goes over the elevation of 5,000m, therefore, make sure that your policy covers the altitude over 5000m.
+The Annapurna Circuit trek in Nepal goes over the elevation of 5,000 meters, therefore, make sure that your policy covers the altitude below 6000 meters.

 With all of these, the average cost for trekking insurance (not including mountaineering) is USD 150 (based on 30 days cover).